Chapter 5: Pandas#

 5.1 Basic Pandas Objects#

 To support the wealth of features, pandas uses its own objects to hold data called a Series and a DataFrame, which are built on NumPy arrays.
 Because they are built on NumPy, many of the NumPy functions (e.g., np.mean()) work on pandas objects.
-The key difference between the a Series and DataFrame is that a Series is one-dimensional while a DataFrame is two-dimensional.
+The key difference between a Series and DataFrame is that a Series is one-dimensional while a DataFrame is two-dimensional.
 Unlike a NumPy array, pandas objects have fixed dimensionality.
 There is a three-dimensional object called a Panel, but this will not be covered here as it is not often used.

 5.1.1 Series#